williamfinn/websockets/README.md

 # websockets
-Implementation of websockets with gorilla mux
+Implementation of websockets with gorilla